XSY-HYH/Dotnet.JS/README.md

 - **Extension System**: load C# extension libraries with the convention: `Extension` class + `Initialize(Engine)` entry point
 - **Standard Library**: `fs`, `path`, `convert`, `crypto`, `xml`, `net`, `asp`, `logging`, and more
 - **ASP.NET Core Integration**: build `WebApplication`, register routes and middleware entirely from the JavaScript side

+## Project Structure

+This repository contains three related projects:

+- **Dotnet.JS** — The main project.
+A JavaScript REPL for .NET that provides a bridge between JS and the CLR, allowing you to load assemblies, invoke methods, and interact with .NET types directly from a JavaScript environment.

+- **Dotnet.TS** — An experimental TypeScript language extension for the REPL.
+This is a work-in-progress add-on that aims to bring TypeScript syntax support to the Dotnet.JS ecosystem.

+- **Dotnet.JS.Web** — A test project specifically designed to validate and exercise the ASP.NET Core integration capabilities of the standard library.

 ---